annaivina/Melamoma_Classifier/README.md

 ## Key Features

-✅ Custom CNN trained from scratch
+✅ Custom CNN trained from scratch (implemented in tensorflow)

 ✅ Transfer learning with EfficientNetB2 + fine-tuning